THOMAS: Trajectory Heatmap Output with learned Multi-Agent Sampling: Introduction

-Our THOMAS model encodes the past trajectories of all the agent presents in the scenes, as well as the HD-Map lanelet graph, and merges their information using self and cross attention.
-It then predicts for each agent a sparse heatmap representing the future probability distribution at a fixed timestep in the future.
-A deterministic sampling algorithm then iteratively selects the best K trajectory endpoints according to the heatmap for each agent.
-These endpoints are recombined to be scene-consistent by the THOMAS model, and full trajectories are then generated for each endpoint.
+Our THOMAS model encodes the past trajectories of all the agents present in the scene, as well as the HD-Map lanelet graph, and then predicts for each agent a sparse heatmap representing the future probability distribution at a fixed timestep in the future, using hierarchical refinement for very efficient decoding.
+A deterministic sampling algorithm then iteratively selects the best K trajectory endpoints according to the heatmap for each agent, in order to represent a wide and diverse spectrum of modalities.
+Given this wide spectrum of endpoints, a recombination module takes care of addressing consistency in the scene among agents.

-Our contributions are summarized as follow: \begin{itemize} \item We present an efficient graph-based model enabling fast and efficient multi-agent future motion estimation \item We propose a collision-aware endpoint sampling from the heatmap that takes into account agent collisions \item We design a novel recombination model able to recombine the sampled endpoints in order to obtain scene-consistent trajectories across the agents \end{itemize}
+Our contributions are summarized as follow: \begin{itemize} \item We propose a hierarchical heatmap decoder allowing for unconstrained heatmap generation with optimized computational costs, enabling efficient simultaneous multi-agent prediction. \item We design a novel recombination model able to recombine the sampled endpoints to obtain scene-consistent trajectories across the agents. \end{itemize}